raisely/NoHarm/README.md

 This license is for developers who want their code to contribute to a better world.

-It allows free use of the software except by orranisations, projects or products that promote, lobby for or derive a majority of income from:
+It allows free use of the software except by organisations, projects or products that promote, lobby for or derive a majority of income from *abuses of human rights*, *environmental destruction*, *conflict and war* and *addictive or destructive products and services*.
+It also excludes use of the software by organisations, projects or products that discourage or frustrate *peace*, *human rights*, *democracy* and *environmental sustainability*.

-* abuses of human rights,
-* environmental destruction,
-* conflict and war,
-* addictive or destructive products and services

 [View the license](LICENSE.md)